andy-sre/WeBuildPCs/docs/employee.md

 The below titles show you how to do each of the possible tasks on the employee dashboard.

+To get to the dashboard click [Here](https://iamandyie.github.io/WeBuildPCs/) To view the user documentation click [Here](https://iamandyie.github.io/WeBuildPCs/user)

 ## Login

 Step 1.
 On the Welcome page click on "Login"